onien-12/visualnovel/README.md

 ```

 You can get documentation from "out" folder.
+Also, you can get it at https://onien-12.github.io/visualnovel/ <br>
 Template scenario you can find in root directory "scenariotemplate.js" <br><br>

 ## Todo: